school510587/BrlIMEHelper/readme.md

 ##### Force NVDA to show the current braille message indefinitely
 Most users configure NVDA to automatically dismiss the current braille message within a few seconds.
 If it is necessary to read some message carefully, then the user can execute this function through a self-defined input gesture.
 The message will stay on the braille display as if the "Show indefinitely" checkbox in the NVDA preference settings were checked.
 Thus, it is suggested to bind the function to a handy gesture, which may be completed within a few seconds.

+##### Copy the braille patterns on the braille display to the clipboard in BRF format
+##### Copy the braille patterns on the braille display to the clipboard in NABCC format
+The two functions are variants of "Copy the braille patterns on the braille display to the clipboard."
+The default, triggered by NVDA+Win+PrintScreen, outputs the result in Unicode braille patterns.
+Here is some brief instruction for all the mentioned formats.

+- [Unicode Braille Pattern](https://en.wikipedia.org/wiki/Braille_Patterns): The set of characters that are displayed as 8 braille dots.
+- [Braille ASCII](https://en.wikipedia.org/wiki/Braille_ASCII): The representation to express the braille patterns consisting of dot 1 to dot 6 with ASCII characters adopted by the braille documents with .brf extension.
+- [North American Braille Computer Code (NABCC)](https://brltty.app/doc/Manual-BRLTTY/English/BRLTTY-14.html): See the reference web page.
+Note that only the braille patterns corresponding to characters 0 to 127 can be successfully copied.

 ### Options

 #### Automatically enable braille keyboard simulation when NVDA starts